Ngowwa-Ziro/Pizzeria/README.md

 # Pizza
 * By Joseph Ngowwa
 ## DESCRIPTION
-* Delani studio is a website that is dedicated to connecting you with world class developers to build your website.
-Through the website, you can get to know who we are and what we do too.
-We also give you a chance to take a sneak peek at our past projects and contact us for enquiry and more.
+* Ngowwa Pizzeria is website where pizza fanatics get the opportunity to order pizza that most prefer as they select size,toppings,crust and whether they want it to be delivered.
-* The active link to this webpage is  https://ngowwa-ziro.github.io/Delani/
+* The active link to this webpage is  https://ngowwa-ziro.github.io/Pizzeria/.
 * Have fun visiting my webpage and live a comment
 ### PARTS
   * About us ~ Get to know of our values